Eulogy for Joe Wilson - delivered at Epsom United Reformed Church

 Ian McEwan in Solar

-Sadly Mum passed away this year so I've written a poem in the style of Hiawatha for her too
+Sadly Mum passed away in 2015 so I've written a poem in the style of Hiawatha for her too

 Margaret (aka Peggy) Wilson

 Born Tottenham 2nd May 1926 - died Cambridge 15th July 2015

 Remembering Mum, our Margaret Wilson

 A cruel disease that creeps up – silent